ats-tandjoeng7/Mission-to-Mars/README.md

 ```

 ### Deliverable 2
 The Jupyter Notebook source code used for [Deliverable 2](#deliverable-2) can be reviewed in [mars_data_challenge_part_2.ipynb](./mars_data_challenge_part_2.ipynb).
 The output csv file is saved as [mars_data.csv](./Data/mars_data.csv).
 We used the following parameters, cited from Mars facts, for delivering [Deliverable 2](#deliverable-2) requirements.
 One [Sol](http://www-mars.lmd.jussieu.fr/mars/time/solar_longitude.html) refers to a solar day on Mars, which is also called Mars day or Martian day and 88775.245 seconds (approximately 24.66 hours) long.
-Terrestrial time (TT) or day refer to a Earth time or day, and one terrestrial day is 86164.0916 seconds (approximately 23.93 hours) long.
+Terrestrial time (TT) or day refer to an Earth time or day, and one terrestrial day is 86164.0916 seconds (approximately 23.93 hours) long.

 - 1 Earth day = 86164.0916 seconds or 23.93 hours.
 - 1 Earth year = 365.25 days (days for Earth to orbit the Sun once).